Sentul Timur LRT station

-Sentul Timur LRT station is an elevated light rapid transit (LRT) station and serves as the northern terminal station for the Ampang line and Sri Petaling line.
-The station is located in Sentul, a suburb of Kuala Lumpur, which is surrounded by medium density low-cost housing developments.
+Sentul Timur LRT station is an elevated light rapid transit (LRT) station and serves as the northern terminal station for the LRT Ampang Line and LRT Sri Petaling Line.
+The station is located in Sentul, a suburb of Kuala Lumpur, and is surrounded by medium density low-cost housing developments.
 Pangsapuri Melur is the nearest residential property to this station.

 Sentul is a main town area in Kuala Lumpur.
 It is divided into two sections namely Sentul Barat (West Sentul) and Sentul Timur (East Sentul).
-Jalan Sentul and Jalan Ipoh are the two major roads servicing this area.
+Jalan Sentul and Jalan Ipoh are the two major roads serving this area.

-Although not designated as an official interchange, commuters may walk up to the Sentul Komuter station on the Batu Caves–Pulau Sebang Line from Sentul Timur station.
-It takes approximately 15 – 20 minutes for the walking distance.
+Although not designated as an official interchange, commuters may walk up to the Sentul Komuter station on the KTM Batu Caves-Pulau Sebang Line, which is an approximately 15 – 20 minutes walking distance from the LRT station.

+Station features

+Location

+Sentul Timur LRT station is located along Jalan 2/48A.
+To the east of the station is Pangsapuri Bandar Baru Sentul, and to the west of the station is SK Covent Sentul 2.
+Additionally, the SkyMeridien Sentul East, Rafflesia Sentul, and The Fennel Sentul East condominiums are close to the station, as well as Pangsapuri Mawar, Athi Eeswaran temple, and the Sentul Perdana Community Centre.

+Station layout

+The station has three floors, with the second floor serving the platforms, the first floor acting as the concourse, and the exits being on the ground floor.
+The station has two side platforms used by the Ampang and Sri Petaling Lines.
+Ramps, tactile floor blocks, and lifts are available for the disabled, and the station has 55 car parking bays and a bicycle rack that can accommodate up to 20 bicycles.